 However, the 2008 financial crisis presented some unexpected challenges.
-The assets under management fell dramatically and some of the investors experienced hardships in their own businesses.
-The fund performance was dramatically negative and the subsequent increase in redemptions severely impacted overall Assets Under Management (AUM) and forced a revision in the strategic approach.
+The Assets Under Management (AUM) fell dramatically and some of the investors experienced hardships in their own businesses.
+The fund performance was dramatically negative and the subsequent increase in withdrawals severely impacted the overall AUM and forced a revision in strategy.